eternal-flame-AD/pow-buster/README.md

 We assume you have a relatively modern and powerful platform, specifically:

-- Requires AVX-512 CPU, simd128 or a [wgpu](https://wgpu.rs) compatible GPU
+- Requires AVX-512 CPU or simd128 on WASM.
+The go-away solver has a SHA-NI fallback implementation.
+If you don't have any of these advanced instruction support, sorry, some "solutions" have "changed the way" of "security".
-- For Anubis, assumes the server is 64-bit
+- For Anubis target, this assumes the server is 64-bit (is able to accept a signed 64-bit nonce).
 - Only builds on nightly Rust because avx512 intrinsics are not stable yet, it also currently doesn't build on non-x86_64 targets.
 - This is designed for "low", practical-for-a-website difficulty settings, A $1 - P_{geom}(80e7, 1/\text{difficulty})$ chance of failure for any particular challenge, which for 1e8 (takes about 10 seconds on a browser) is about 0.03%, the GPU solver has much lower failure rate.
 - The WGSL implementation is not optimized for performance, it has some major problems.
 However I want to keep this a limitation, I do not intend on writing "attack ready" code.